nitin100994/interview-prep-beyond-dsa/01-data-structures/array01-09problms.md

 ---

+...
 3. Remove Duplicates from Sorted Array

+Problem:

+Remove duplicates from a sorted array in-place.
+Return new length.

 function removeDuplicates(nums) {
   if (nums.length === 0) return 0;